glpi-project/doc/source/modules/configuration/notifications/template_example.rst

 ----------------

 Let's start by adding some basic data.
-You can add more by using the "**Show list of available tags**" button to display the existing tags.
+You can add more by using the "**Show list of available tags**" button to display the available tags.

 - **Email HTML body**: